5 Tips for Hotels’ Effective Reputation Management

 1. Not engaging with reviewers

-- Respond in the same format.
+Respond in the same format.
 Some hotels use this mechanism as the auto-answer to all reviews as fast as they receive reviews.
-However, after that hotels should often check and monitor the quality of your answers.
+However, after that hotels should often check and monitor the quality of their answers.
 Even though your auto-answer is created in the most generic meaning, guests are smart enough to know if it is truly given to them or just from an automatic system.

-2. Avoiding to respond to the negative feedback
+2. Avoiding responding to the negative feedback

 3. Not asking for guest reviews